LouDnl/USBSID-Pico/README.md

 ##### C64 Music trackers
 When using Vice or RetroDebugger you can freely use applications like [SID-Wizard](https://sourceforge.net/projects/sid-wizard/) for music creation.
 #### Midi
 USBSID-Pico acts as Midi device and supports basic Midi in ~ note that Midi is still in development and in Beta phase.
+This means that no support is available here at this time, please visit the Discord for more information.

 # Questions and Support
 Any questions about or support with USBSID-Pico can be asked